Elevation: 8,970 ft

 This peak is not in the book.
 Published October 2018

-Peak 8970 (North Nyman Peak) is located at the north end of Andrew Nyman Mountain and is just over 2 miles north of Wilderness Peak.
+Peak 8970 (North Nyman Peak) is located at the north end of Andrew Nyman Mountain and is just over two miles north of Wilderness Peak.
 Andrew Nyman Mountain is a very big mountain and extends for several miles on the west side of Franklin Basin Road.
 It has several peaks and numerous points on its summit ridge.
-Date Climbed: August 20, 2018
+USGS Mapleton

 Please note that Maple Creek Trail/FST-310 no longer reaches Franklin Basin Road, as all of the maps suggest.
 Perhaps it has just faded away.
-This makes it more difficult to reach and climb the South Ridge of Peak 8970.
+This makes it more difficult to reach and climb the south ridge of Peak 8970.
 I looked for FST-310 as I drove up and down Franklin Basin Road and saw nothing there.
-I had planned to hike up FST-310 to the South Ridge and follow the South Ridge to the summit, but shifted to Plan B instead (the East Shoulder/North Ridge Route).
+I had planned to hike up FST-310 to the south ridge and follow the south ridge to the summit, but shifted to Plan B instead (the east shoulder/north ridge).

 East Shoulder/North Ridge, Class 2

 From the Utah side, leave Highway 89 at its junction with Franklin Basin Road/FSR-006.
-This signed junction is located 2.8 miles W of CR-243/Beaver Mountain Ski Area Road and 5.8 miles W of Swan Flat Road/FSR -014 on Highway 89 heading South.
+This signed junction is located 2.8 miles west of CR-243/Beaver Mountain Ski Area Road and 5.8 miles west of Swan Flat Road/FSR -014 on Highway 89 heading south.
 Unlike the access from the Idaho side (see Page 367 of the book), this access does not require 4WD and can be driven by passenger vehicles.
-At 5.7 miles, the FS road crosses into Idaho and becomes FSR-406.
+At 5.7 miles, the Forest Service road crosses into Idaho and becomes FSR-406.
 At 8.0 miles, you reach a junction with Gibson Lakes Road/FSR-450 to the left.

 Continue driving straight/north on FSR-406.
 At 10.9 miles (5.2 miles north of the Idaho/Utah border), you will see an unmarked jeep road on the left.
 This is FSR-1112.
 Turn left onto FSR-1112 and drive 0.1 mile to a wonderful campsite on its RHS.
 Park here (elevation is 7,868 feet).
 The road is gated and closed to motorized vehicles soon after passing the campsite.
-FSR-1112 provides an outstanding view of the summit of Peak 8970 (it is just S of due W from FSR-1112), its magnificent open E face/slope, and the open terrain on the L/S side of the East Shoulder (and where the shoulder is).
+FSR-1112 provides an outstanding view of the summit of Peak 8970 (it is just south of due west from FSR-1112), its magnificent open east face/slope, and the open terrain on the left/south side of the east shoulder (and where the shoulder is).

 Hike briefly on FSR-1112 to the gated closure.
-Follow a cattle/use trail SW downhill 40 feet (vertical) to cross a dry drainage in open desert terrain.
-From that low point, bushwhack S up through a steep forest to reach the East Shoulder.
-Scramble W then NW up the L/S side of the shoulder in easy open terrain (desert scrub) for about 500 vertical feet.
+Follow a cattle/use trail southwest downhill 40 feet (vertical) to cross a dry drainage in open desert terrain.
+From that low point, bushwhack south up through a steep forest to reach the east shoulder.
+Scramble west then northwest up the left/south side of the shoulder in easy open terrain (desert scrub) for about 500 vertical feet.
 From this point, bushwhack up the narrow ridge crest through forested terrain, climbing over a ridge hump and dropping 50 feet to a minor saddle.
-The shoulder is now rising due W and soon opens up.
+The shoulder is now rising due west and soon opens up.
 Unfortunately, the terrain is thick, tall desert scrub and is not much fun to plow through.
-Do not attempt to contour SW to the ridge saddle between Peak 8970 and Point 8713—it is steeply angled, thick desert scrub.
-Just continue W to the top of Point 8713.
+Do not attempt to contour southwest to the ridge saddle between Peak 8970 and Point 8713—it is steeply angled, thick desert scrub.
+Just continue west to the top of Point 8713.

-From Point 8713, follow the narrow summit ridge S to a saddle clogged with blowdown.
-Climb southward from the saddle up the ridge, staying on the L/E side of the ridge in open terrain (albeit thick desert scrub).
-The R/W side of the ridge crest is thickly forested and will hamper your progress, so avoid it.
-You will soon reach the summit high point, just another bump on the ridge (albeit the highest one for 2 miles).
+From Point 8713, follow the narrow summit ridge south to a saddle clogged with blowdown.
+Climb southward from the saddle up the ridge, staying on the left/east side of the ridge in open terrain (albeit thick desert scrub).
+The right/west side of the ridge crest is thickly forested and will hamper your progress so avoid it.
+You will soon reach the summit high point, just another bump on the ridge (albeit the highest one for two miles).
 There was nothing on top, so I build a modest cairn with the dinner-plate shale that was scattered about the summit.

-This route is the descent route, so I describe it from the summit back down to the junction of FSR-406 and FSR-1112.
-From the summit, you have a birds-eye view of the somewhat ill-defined East Ridge.
+From the summit, you have a birds-eye view of the somewhat ill-defined east ridge.
 Burn an imprint of that in your head because you’ll need that image to prevent going off-course on this descent.
-There are a number of forested sections and undulations on the East Ridge that can be confusing.
+There are a number of forested sections and undulations on the east ridge that can be confusing.
 But if you do this descent correctly, you will spend almost all of your time in open terrain when descending this route.
-Make particular note of where the open areas are (almost entirely on the R/S side of the ridge).
-The L/N side of the ridge is forested.
+Make particular note of where the open areas are (almost entirely on the right/south side of the ridge).
+The left/north side of the ridge is forested.
 There are a few brief sections of forest that are unavoidable, but they are short-lived.